Xinglab/CLAM/README.md

 chr    start    end    height;fdr;gene    unique/combined    strand
 ```
 Hence a peak with "combined" but no "unique" on the fifth column indicates this is a rescued peak; both "unique" and "combined" as common peak; or lost peak otherwise.

+## Testing data
+Once downloaded the CLAM source code, please download the hnRNPC iCLIP dataset from [here]()
+Then run CLAM on the dataset; if finished correctly, you should have rescued peaks at these two loci:

+chr11:82,624,179-82,626,008

+chr20:37,054,180-37,055,310

 ## Contacts